 The route is operated by Marko Polo car/passenger ferry (choose from reclining seats or cabins) that needs 11 hours from Split to Ancona.

 In addition to Jadrolinija ferry, you can choose to travel by SNAV, Italian company sailing on this route several times a week during the tourist season (April to October).
 SNAV ferries are cruise style ships with restaurants, bars, shops and range of cabin options).

 Once you reach Ancona, you can in a few hours get to any other part of Italy by train, including Rome (book your train tickets here!).

 New route from Jadrolinija connects Split with Bari (Puglia region) once a week starting from May until mid-October.
 The typical crossing time for this ferry is approximately 10 hours.

-Travelling between Istrian ports and Venice is easy and comfortable due to the catamarans that are available in the summer.
-Venezia Lines and Adriatic Lines (Atlas Kompas) run modern and fast catamarans between Venice and ports of Pula, Rovinj, Porec and Umag.
+Travelling between the Istrian ports (northern part of Croatian coast) and Venice is easy and comfortable due to the ferry routes available in the summer.

 VENEZIA LINES and KOMPAS operate high-speed catamarans between Venice and ports of Pula, Porec and Rovinj.
 Sailings are available throughout the week with morning departures from Istrian ports and return the same day in the late afternoon.
 The sailing time range from 2h 45 minutes to 3h 45 minutes, depending on the route.
 Vessels operating on these routes are high-speed and modern offering a smooth travel to the passengers.